SuperDARN/pydarn/README.md

 ## Version 4.1.2 - Patch Release!

-This patch release fixes a bug installing when from PyPI.
+This patch release fixes a bug installing when from PyPI, and corrects the ownership of ADE, ADW, KOD, KSR, MCM, and SPS to Penn State.

 ## Documentation